Kent Hovind: Biography

 At the age of 16, Hovind became a born-again Christian within the Independent Fundamental Baptist church.

 In 1971, he graduated from East Peoria Community High School in East Peoria, Illinois.
 He entered Illinois Central College and then transferred to the unaccredited Midwestern Baptist College in 1972, attaining a Bachelor of Religious Education in 1974.

 He married his wife Jo in 1973 and they had three children between 1977 and 1979.
 Between 1975 and 1988, Hovind served as an assistant pastor and teacher at three private Baptist schools, including one he started.

-In 1989, the family moved to Pensacola, Florida, where Jo attended Pensacola Christian College and earned a bachelor's degree in music and master's degrees in music and sacred music.
+In 1989, the family moved to Pensacola, Florida, where Jo attended (then unaccredited) Pensacola Christian College and earned a bachelor's degree in music and master's degrees in music and sacred music.

-In 1998, he created his Dr. Dino web site and began producing articles and selling video tapes, books, and fossil replicas.
+In 1998, Hovind created his Dr. Dino web site and began producing articles and selling video tapes, books, and fossil replicas.
 Prior to his incarceration, Hovind had numerous speaking engagements (around 700 in 2004) at churches, private schools, and other venues each year, in addition to hosting a daily internet radio talk show and establishing Dinosaur Adventure Land in Pensacola, Florida.
 In 1999, his son Eric Hovind began traveling to present his arguments and seminars.
 Kent and Jo divorced in 2016.

-In 1988 and 1991 respectively, Hovind received a master's degree and doctorate in Christian Education through correspondence from (also unaccredited) Patriot University in Colorado Springs, Colorado.
+In 1988 and 1991 respectively, Hovind received a master's degree and doctorate in Christian Education through correspondence from (also unaccredited) Patriot University, then in Colorado Springs, Colorado.
 Patriot University is a diploma mill.

 Having a website called "Dr. Dino" has provoked some academics to look closely at how Hovind presents his education and credentials.
 All his known degrees are from unaccredited institutions, and he has no training in paleontology.
 Barbara Forrest, a professor of philosophy, expert on the history of creationism and activist in the creation–evolution controversy, wrote that Hovind's lack of training makes academic discussion impossible and has said that his understanding of historical and scientific research is deficient.
 Karen Bartelt, an organic chemistry professor who debated Hovind, examined Hovind's dissertation and found it is incomplete, contains numerous spelling errors, lacks references, shows flawed reasoning, and states that it does not present any original research.